 She reviewed more than 145,000 pregnancies that resulted in conditions on the autism spectrum in 1,054 children.

 Berard said that because SSRIs work by inhibiting the brain chemical serotonin in the mother, it had the “negative impact on the ability of the brain to fully develop and adapt” in affected fetuses.

 However, critics of the report claim the study doesn’t take into consideration that parental psychiatric illness itself is associated with an increased risk of ASD.
 Two studies published in 2013 controlling for these factors found no significant association between parental exposures to antidepressants and ASD.

 Anyone taking SSRIs or other antidepressants should never stop taking the drugs abruptly.
 This can result in serious withdrawal symptoms and side effects that include severe depression and increased risk of suicide.
 Patients who wish to stop taking antidepressants should always talk to their doctor about the safest way to gradually lower the dosage over days or even weeks.

 Even switching from one antidepressant to another can cause complications and should be carried out cautiously under the close observation of a doctor.

 Other complications of stopping antidepressant use can include flu-like symptoms, sleep problems, anxiety, irritability, headache, stomach cramps and dizziness.

 In a 2006 study, 68 percent of women who discontinued use of SSRIs experienced a relapse of major depression, compared to 26 percent of pregnant women who maintained their medication throughout their pregnancy.

-If you are pregnant or plan to become pregnant and use SSRIs, it is important to consult with your doctor to understand and carefully weigh the benefits of the medications with the potential risks.
+If you are pregnant or plan to become pregnant and use SSRIs, it is important to consult with your doctor to understand and carefully weigh the benefits against the potential risks of the medications.